 Bacteria love sugar just as much as your child does.
 Not only do the bacteria in your child’s mouth feed on sugar, but they produce acid that weakens tooth enamel.
 In fact, plaque on teeth is one of the leading causes of tooth decay.
 The best way to remove dental plaque at home is for your child to brush their teeth twice a day and floss once daily.

 We understand that children can be resistant to forming new habits, which is why you’ll need to remind your child when it’s time to brush their teeth.
 Some parents find success with brushing their teeth at the same time as their children.
 Brushing teeth removes plaque and decreases your child’s risk of getting a cavity.

 Schedule a Teeth Cleaning

 Teeth cleanings are also important because they give your child’s dentist the opportunity to check for oral health issues.
-Your child’s dentist can also recommend ways to protect teeth, such as dental sealants.
-Like the name suggests, aseals deep grooves or divots in a back tooth so plaque has fewer places to hide.
+Our dentists can also recommend ways to protect teeth, such as dental sealants.
+As the name suggests, aseals deep grooves or divots in a back tooth so plaque has fewer places to hide.

 Check Your Child’s Oral Hygiene Routine

 It should take about 2 minutes for your child to thoroughly brush their teeth.
 If your child isn’t brushing long enough, try singing their favorite song to pass the time.
 You should also make sure that your child isn’t neglecting their back teeth while they brush.

 If you suspect your child isn’t brushing their teeth, you may want to start a new routine where you brush your teeth alongside them.
 It’s not uncommon for children to lie about whether they’ve brushed their teeth to get out of what they consider to be a “chore.”
 Depending on the age of your child, they might be too young to understand the consequences of not brushing teeth.